Diocese of Virac: First Diocesan Synod

-The NEP would be the soul of the Diocesan Pastoral Plan which the synod primarily envisioned to make in order to give a common goal and direction to all pastoral activities in the entire diocese as expressed in the Diocesan Vision made during the synod.
-As a diocesan thrust, the NEP would be implemented in all Parishes and Mission Churches in the diocese.
+The NEP would be the center of the Diocesan Pastoral Plan intended to give a common goal and direction to all pastoral activities in the entire diocese as expressed in the Diocesan Vision made during the synod.
+As a diocesan thrust, the NEP would be implemented in all parishes and mission churches in the diocese.

-The First Diocesan Pastoral Assembly
+First Diocesan Pastoral Assembly

-Five years after the First Diocesan Synod, another milestone marked the history of the diocese: on August 24–27, 2004 Bishop de los Santos called for a Diocesan Pastoral Assembly to see and evaluate the pastoral work of the Local Church and address some relevant issues affecting the Church, in line with the Diocesan Vision and the diocesan thrust of the New Evangelization Pastorale.

-Once again, the Pastoral Assembly emphasized the urgent implementation of the NEP in all Parishes and Mission Churches, and the immediate creation of the Diocesan Pastoral Plan.
+Five years after the First Diocesan Synod, on August 24–27, 2004 de los Santos called for a Diocesan Pastoral Assembly to see and evaluate the pastoral work of the Local Church and address some relevant issues affecting the Church, in line with the diocesan vision and the diocesan thrust of the New Evangelization Pastorale.
+The Pastoral Assembly emphasized the urgent implementation of the NEP in all parishes and mission churches, and the immediate creation of the Diocesan Pastoral Plan.

-In that Pastoral Assembly, the major diocesan commissions at work presented their statutes, locating and aligning all their existing and future programs and activities with the stages, principles and structures of the NEP.
+In that pastoral assembly, the major diocesan commissions at work presented their statutes, locating and aligning all their existing and future programs and activities with the stages, principles and structures of the NEP.